MeeFoundation/docs/src/Use_cases.md

 #### Twitter

 Allows the user to download their Twitter followers.
-Similar to https://rolodex.shovel.company/ except the data would be imported directly into their agent.
+Similar to [Rolodex](https://rolodex.shovel.company/) except the data would be imported directly into their agent.

 #### Health

 Allows the user to download medical records.
-E.g. https://bluebutton.cms.gov/
+E.g. [BlueButton](https://bluebutton.cms.gov/)

 #### GPS Location

-Allows the user to collect their location over time.
+Allows the user to collect their GPS location over time.